Music

 Students have the opportunity to join the junior or senior school choirs.
 This year we also have a Year 6 choir.
 Each choir gets together one breaktime a week to practice.
 During the year the choirs represent the school at external events, such as the Queensland Catholic Music Festival.
 They also perform at various functions and venues, such as the local retirement village.

-The school is working with the Symphony Music to deliver this program, which includes 1 on 1 lessons and small group lessons.
+The school is working with the Symphony Music to deliver this program, which includes 1-1 lessons and small group lessons.
 Prep - Yr 2 students can choose a string instrument, while band instrument (Alto saxophone, flute, clarinet, snare drum, tenor horn, trumpet, trombone) lessons are available for students in Year 3 - Year 6.

 Private Lessons